Ethical principles integrating Cupping Therapy - Virtual/Interactive

 Your Instructor

-Her passion for bodywork and vision for the future of holistic healthcare continues to grow as she works to cultivate and ignite a learning revolution in healthcare.
-Hypha, LLC is the next chapter in her life, brought on by the need for expanding our vision in healthcare and revolutionizing continuing education for healthcare professionals.
-“Something small is all you need to ignite something mighty, and collaboration is the key to cultivating a successful Healthcare system that integrates ancient wisdom with modern medicine.
+Amber’s passion for bodywork and her vision for the future of holistic healthcare continue to evolve through education, collaboration, and innovation.
+Hypha, LLC represents the next chapter in that journey, a platform created to expand the vision of integrative healthcare and revolutionize continuing education for healthcare professionals.
+Guided by the belief that “something small is all you need to ignite something mighty,” Amber is committed to cultivating meaningful collaboration between ancient wisdom and modern medicine to help shape a more connected and compassionate healthcare system.